fractious/request_routing/README.md

 Plugin that allows you to define routing conditions that test methods/properties of the request object such as subdomain, domain, port.
-You can test them either against a value or with a Regexp (assuming the method returns a string)
+You can test them either against a value or with a `Regexp` (assuming the method returns a `String`)

 *UPDATE* Now works with the new routing code as implemented in edge rails.
-Note the change in API: use :conditions instead of :requirements.
+Note the change in API: use `:conditions` instead of `:requirements`.

-== Installation
+## Installation

     ruby script/plugin install git://github.com/fractious/request_routing.git

-== Usage
+## Usage

-In routes.rb you can specify use the :requirements hash with request properties:
+In routes.rb you can specify use the `:conditions` hash with request properties:

     map.connect '', :controller => 'main', :conditions => { :subdomain => 'www' }